-The orchard is home to an array of biodiversity including the Shaggy Polypore which is a fungus, the stag beetle, a host of beautiful butterflies including Holly Blue, and the Common Darter dragonfly.
-If you are really lucky, you may even see the Dorcatoma Substriata Beetle which is nationally scarce and not seen in London since 1928!
+The orchard is home to an array of biodiversity including Shaggy Polypore (fungus), stag beetles, a host of beautiful butterflies including Holly Blue, and the Common Darter dragonfly.
+We also found the rare Dorcatoma Substriata Beetle which is nationally scarce and not seen in London since 1928!

 A group of local residents have sessions a few times a year to look after the orchard, led by orchard leader Jenny Chalmers (firstname.lastname@example.org ); St Peters Church; William Torbitt primary school; First Aldborough Hatch Girl Guides.

 The Orchard Project started worked with local residents in 2016 to restore the orchard.
 We removed mountains of litter, cleared brambles, trimmed the hedge and pruned the trees.
 We ran a Bioblitz Picnic and introduced the orchard to the local girl guides and pupils from William Torbitt primary school.
 We identified the varieties, labelled the trees, and wrote an orchard management plan.
 We also planted new fruit trees and fruit bushes in 2017.